Chop Chop: Byzantine Atomic Broadcast to the Network Limit: Introduction

 Unlike most \broadcast implementations~\cite{hotstuff-podc19, bft-smart-dsn14, narwhal-tusk-eurosys22, bullshark-ccs22}, \system does not offload authentication and deduplication to the application.
 This allows \system-based applications to focus entirely on their core logic without ever engaging in expensive, and easy to get wrong, cryptography.
 To showcase this, we implement three simple applications to evaluate on top of \system: a Payment system, an Auction house and an instance of the game ``Pixel war''.
 These three simple applications (300 lines of logic) work effectively with messages as small as 8 bytes, further underlying the communication overhead represented by public keys, signatures and sequence numbers in non-\batchified systems.
 Both Payments and Pixel war inherit \system's throughput, respectively processing over 32 and 35 million operations per second.
 Even the Auction house, which is single-threaded, achieves 2.3 million operations per second.
 (These applications are meant as examples, and further optimization is beyond the scope of this paper.)

 \paragraph{Contributions.}

-We identify authentication and deduplication as the main bottlenecks of batched \broadcast; we introduce \batches to extend the amortizing properties of batching to authentication and deduplication; we present \batchification, an interactive protocol to produce \batches, and identify the opportunity to offload it to an untrusted set of brokers; we implement \system, an \broadcast system taking advantage of \batchification; we thoroughly evaluate \system, improving state-of-the-art \broadcast throughput by two orders of magnitude, maintaining near line-rate performance up to 40 million requests per second; we showcase \system through a Payment system, an Auction house and an instance of the ``Pixel war'' game, respectively achieving 32, 2.3 and 35 million operations per second.
+We identify authentication and deduplication as the main bottlenecks of batched \broadcast; we introduce \batches to extend the amortizing properties of batching to authentication and deduplication; we present \batchification, an interactive protocol to produce \batches, and identify the opportunity to offload it to an untrusted set of brokers; we implement \system, a Byzantine \broadcast system that takes advantage of \batchification through an authenticated mempool; we thoroughly evaluate \system, improving state-of-the-art \broadcast throughput by two orders of magnitude, maintaining near line-rate performance up to 40 million requests per second; we showcase \system through a Payment system, an Auction house and an instance of the ``Pixel war'' game, respectively achieving 32, 2.3 and 35 million operations per second.

 \paragraph{Roadmap.}